The PC ideology gestapo have been laying into Ukip leader, Nigel Farage after it emerges that party candidate owns the Urban Tiger

 offering guidance to parents on how to prevent minors accessing unsuitable videos and images online.

-from adult material for under 18s, the UK adult industry is setting a landmark precedent with xxxaware.co.uk by creating awareness of available parental controls on computers and connected devices.
-Finally parents will be able to make informed and
+protection from adult material for under 18s, the UK adult industry is setting a landmark precedent with xxxaware.co.uk by creating awareness of available parental controls on computers and connected devices.
+Finally parents will be able to make

-parents to the tools available to control their kids' access to the web.
+point parents to the tools available to control their kids' access to the web.
 Over time the site will develop its own easy step-by-step guides to implementing age-appropriate controls.
-It will offer reviews of effectiveness of the different solutions and
+It will offer reviews of effectiveness of the different

 But his plans have been smothered at the first hurdle by Blackpool Council's nutter protection committee who refused to grant him a licence.